AndrewELe/TetrisClone/README.md

 Technologies used in this project included are: CSS, HTML, JavaScript (vanilla)

-https://github.com/RufioYrael/unit-1-Project to play the project game, make a clone of this project and run it in your browser!
+https://raw.githack.com/RufioYrael/unit-1-Project/main/index.html to play the project game, click the link and run it in your browser!

 Future enhancements for this project are to impliment a sudden drop function where a single click of the space bar will drop the piece in its current location to lowest position, also last second slide of the peice when it hits the final position